-The District budgeted for 2019 property tax revenue of \$6,759,445 (based on an assessed valuation for the District of \$454,080,710 and a mill levy of 14.886), 2020 Special ownership taxes in the amount of \$660,000 and charges for services of \$7,000 (which represents the fees charged for mandatory inspections on compliance with the International Fire Code as adopted and amended by the District).and Ambulance transport fees of \$600,000.
-In addition, the district will receive grant revenue of \$425,000 on a federal staffing grant.
-Overall, the 2020 District Budget will result in an decrease in the general fund balance of \$200,000 which is in the form of contingency as adopted.
+The District budgeted for 2021 property tax revenue of \$6,993,319 (based on an assessed valuation for the District of \$469,791,670 and a mill levy of 14.886), 2021 Special ownership taxes in the amount of \$784,870 and charges for services of \$7,000 (which represents the fees charged for mandatory inspections on compliance with the International Fire Code as adopted and amended by the District).and Ambulance transport fees of \$545,500.
+In addition, the district will receive grant revenue of \$250,000 on a federal staffing grant.
+Overall, the 2021 District Budget will result in a decrease in the general fund balance of \$200,000 which is in the form of contingency as adopted.

 Long term economic factors indicate a continued growth in the rate of assessed value realized from new residential and commercial construction resulting in an increase in property assessed value.
-The residential assessment increase will be offset to some degree in 2021 as determined by the State as it adjusts for the

-Gallagher Amendment.
-As such, the District estimated an overall increase is assessed values of 19 percent in 2020 and a decrease of 5% in 2021.
+The District estimated an overall increase is assessed values of 15 percent in 2021 and a increase of 3% in 2022.